Andrew Rosenblum

 “For every 1% reduction in sugar, we could replace 650,000 acres of sugar cane land, which could either lose more nutrition or replace growing tropical rainforests.”

-Making proteins in a lab that are hard to find in nature can feel like the opposite of everything behind the organic food movement’s push for “natural.”
+Making proteins in a lab that are hard to find in nature can feel like the opposite of everything behind the organic food movement’s “natural.”
 Why can’t people show restraint and cut back on diet cola?
 Why can’t they just accept fig cookies or flavored pies instead, or have a caloric beverage atmosphere with coffee, tea, and water?

 But in a country where 40% of adults are obese, appeals to personal responsibility and dietary morality feel flashy and inappropriate.
 Many of us Americans lack the restraint to cut back.
 Or we simply don’t care.
 We suck down soda as if there’s no tomorrow.
 And let’s face it, that’s millions of us.
-Synthetic biology may offer an escape route.
+Synthetic biology may offer an escape.
 Making hyper-sweet proteins in a lab may be the best way to start addressing the calorie-drinking problem.

 Users who liked